10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 Imagine this: you have a clear memory of a hurtful remark made by someone close to you.
 But when you confront them, they vehemently deny it ever happening, leaving you questioning your perception.

-This is the insidious power of gaslighting, a manipulative tactic that aims to distort your reality and erode your trust in your memory and judgment.
+Gaslighting is a manipulative tactic designed to distort your reality and undermine trust in your memory and judgment.

 Gaslighters are masters of subtle manipulation.
-They might deny their words or actions, twist events to fit their narrative, or even plant seeds of doubt by suggesting you’re misremembering things, “overreacting,” or even losing your mind.
+They might deny their words or actions, twist events to fit their narrative, or suggest you’re misremembering, “overreacting,” or losing your mind.

 It’s like a slow drip, eroding your confidence and sense of self until you start questioning your sanity.